 What is being done to maintain the water quality within The Pond?

-The Shoalwater Islands Marine Park is managed by the Department of Biodiversity Conservation and Attraction.
+The Shoalwater Islands Marine Park is managed by the Department of Biodiversity Conservation and Attractions.
 The Department of Health oversees a water quality monitoring program to ensure recreational waters are safe for recreational use.
 This monitoring program is conducted across Western Australia in conjunction with local governments which collect water samples on behalf of the Department of Health.

 If the monitoring results indicate that the water fails to meet the recreational water quality guidelines, then the area will be closed for recreational water use until the water quality returns to a satisfactory level.